siddhantgupta385/fa/README.md

-# CodeCrafterz - Freelance Agency Website
+# Siddhant Gupta - Freelance Portfolio Website

-A modern, professional website for CodeCrafterz development agency, built to attract high-quality clients and showcase expertise in full-stack development.
+A modern, professional website for Siddhant Gupta, built to attract high-quality clients and showcase expertise in full-stack development.

 ## 🚀 Quick Start